-Diabetic Foot Condition Treatment in Shreveport, LA
+Diabetic Foot Care in Shreveport, LA

 Neuropathy is a condition that describes weakened sensations of the nerves.
-This type of nerve damage is common in diabetics, and can lead to serious complications of the feet because it inhibits their ability to physically feel whether or not there is any pain in this area.
+This type of nerve damage is common in diabetics and can lead to serious complications of the feet because it inhibits their ability to physically feel whether or not there is any pain in this area.

 The desensitization of the feet can lead to many unwanted conditions including: